• Sign In

 Ask your AI assistant to extract the coordinates from the bottom-right corner of the image.

 Use those coordinates to generate a KML or KMZ file.
-(Chat GPT can help you do this instantly.)
+(AI can help you do this instantly.)

 Open the location in Google Earth (Web or Pro.
 Web is best for this exercise) to explore the area in full 3D.